fate2013/actor/README.md

 *   the only instant multiple user problem is: teleport(with help of DB integrity it gets solved)
     - it has problem because of (instant vs job conflicts)

-### Assumptions
-*   concurrency(time) accuracy is in second
-    - there is no absolute order although in real world we can't step into the same rive at the same time
-    - it means if 2-more events happens at the same second, they are concurrent
-    - concurrent events will be serialized by actor or by chance(lock, depends on who accquired the lock first)
-*   combat is atomic(always A@B)
-    - combat must lock attacker & attackee

 ### Problems
 *   server push lost and out-of-order